hello-robot/stretch_tool_share/tool_share/jetson_orin_agx_mount/README.md

 ![image](../../images/banner.png)

-## Swivel Tablet Mount
+## Nvidia Jetson Orin AGX base mount

 **Created by**: Hello Robot Inc

-This tool allows a tablet to be attached to the Stretch wrist.
-The design uses an off-the-shelf swivel phone holder, two 3D printed adapter plates, and a die-cut double stick tape..
+This tool allows a Nvidia Jetson Orin AGX to be attached to the Stretch base.
+The design uses a laser cut piece of Acrylic ordered from Ponoko.com, an off the shelf ethernet cable and a 12volt 16AWG 2.5mm male DC power cable ordered from Amazon.

 <img src="images/STRETCH_IPAD_1.png" alt="image" height="400" />